bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 #.
 Switch back to the **META-INF/MANIFEST.MF** file editor.
 Choose the
    **Overview** tab and click on the link **Export Wizard**.
-As **Destination Directory** choose the ``dropins`` directory of your Axon.ivy Designer or Engine installation.
+As **Destination Directory** choose the ``dropins`` directory of your Axon Ivy Designer or Engine installation.
 Press the **Finish** button.
 Your plugin is created in the ``dropins/plugins`` directory.

 Installation
 ~~~~~~~~~~~~

-Follow these steps to install your extensions in an Axon.ivy Designer or
+Follow these steps to install your extensions in an Axon Ivy Designer or
 Engine:

 #.
 Stop the running instance (if applicable).

 #.
 Copy your plugin (bundle) that contains your extension classes to the
-   ``dropins`` directory inside the Axon.ivy Designer or Engine
+   ``dropins`` directory inside the Axon Ivy Designer or Engine
    installation directory.

 #.
-Start the Axon.ivy Designer or Engine.
+Start the Axon Ivy Designer or Engine.

 .. tip::